y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

 #### Log

+- <time>Jul 29, 2023</time> Hm.
+This is an interesting fork in the road.

 - <time>Jul 28, 2023</time> Might need to concoct up something tomorrow, also, progress on a smaller event!